jackycamp/jackstack/src/resume.md

 Nov 2021 - Aug 2022

-I maintained a Business-Analyst data platform called Acho Studio, a one stop shop where users could connect with their existing data sources, transform their data, and build dashboards and visualizations that would ultimately be distributed either to the public or internally at their company.
+I maintained a business-analytics data platform called Acho Studio; a one stop shop where users could connect with their existing data sources, transform their data, and build dashboards and visualizations that would ultimately be distributed either to the public or internally at their company.